× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 29-30 All creatures within 10 meters of the caster/target (not including them) take 1d10 true damage; the caster/target then regains an amount of Health/Mana equal to the sum total of all damage taken by the creatures around them.

-33-34 The next damaging spell the caster/target casts within the next minute deals maximum damage.
+33-34 The next damaging spell the caster/target casts within the next minute deals maximum/minimum damage.

 37-38 All creatures within 10 meters of the caster/target immediately fall prone.